-We as singers can get this tension from being nervous, not having proper singing training, or simply not being warmed up enough before attempting to perform or practice.
+We, as singers, can get this tension from being nervous, not having proper singing training, or simply not being warmed up enough before attempting to perform or practice.

 One simple way to remove tension from your tongue is to simply grab it and stick it out as much as you can straight forward with your hands.

 Related Post: How To Stop Singing Nasally In 5 Steps

 Similar to stretching your tongue out straight forward, you can perform tongue curls to help ease the tension if you are able to do so.
 Most people can curl the tip of their tongue at least a little, while some can roll their tongue up to a very impressive amount.

 This is a great exercise to help singers who need to get rid of tongue tension.
 It's important to keep saying mum repeatedly so that you are opening and closing the vowels and consonants.

 Another great way to stretch your tongue out is to act like you are brushing your teeth with your tongue.
 Get the front teeth, sides of your teeth, the bottom, and the back parts of both rows of your teeth.

 The force of the clicks against the base and roof of your mouth will help your tongue loosen up some stiffness that could be reaching muscles in your larynx as well.
 Do this over and over for a minute or so during your warmup.

 Related Post: 3 Ways To Get Singing Lessons As An Adult

 The rolled r is the most commonly used in Spanish, Italian, Russian, Arabic, and many other languages.
 Holding the rolled r over and over can help release the stress in your tongue with the vibrations.

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 300 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.